Display Bilingual:

 • I like to love with my eyes closed

-➔ Infinitive as object of 'like'
+➔ Infinitive of Purpose/Adverbial Infinitive

 • Everything happened in slo-mo

-➔ Past Simple Tense
+➔ Simple Past Tense

-➔ The verb "happened" is in the past simple tense, indicating a completed action in the past.
+➔ The verb "happened" is in the simple past tense, indicating a completed action in the past.

 • You suck the words from my tongue, that's when I knew